 Dale Quattrochi, geographer and senior research scientist at the Marshall Space Flight Center, studies the urban heat island effect in Atlanta.
 Using data from NASA's Advanced Thermal and Land Application Sensor (ATLAS), flown onboard a Lear jet, Quattrochi measured temperatures across Atlanta.
-He then analyzed Landsat satellite data, obtained from the EROS Data Center, to study the city's land cover patterns.
+He then analyzed Landsat satellite data, obtained from NASA's Land Processes Distributed Active Archive Center (LP DAAC), to study the city's land cover patterns.

 Quattrochi found that Atlanta's dramatic growth and extensive land cover change over the past few decades exacerbated the heat island effect.
 Landsat images of metropolitan Atlanta between 1973 and 1992 revealed that developers had cleared almost 380,000 acres of trees, replacing them with retail centers, roads, and about 270,000 acres of tract housing.
 Landsat data also revealed that an additional 180,000 acres of trees were cleared between 1993 and 1999.